Skip to content

 Sarah — Founder, Paonia Food Movement

 The work mattered, but after years in a basement lab, I began to feel disconnected from the solutions I cared about most.
 I wanted to know how to grow food, build a home, and contribute more directly to my community.
+I wanted to get my hands dirty and be a part of the solution, not sit in a basement lab plotting points on a chart the rest of my life.

 For the next four years I traveled the West working on farms through WWOOF, living out of my Prius and learning how to grow food, build earthen structures, and live simply.
 I worked on farms and retreat centers across Colorado, Oregon, California, Hawaii, and New Mexico, searching for a place that felt like home.